 - Phone use while driving

 Commercial drivers are permitted to use a hands-free device only and cannot move from a seated, seat-belted position or press more than one button to dial, answer or hang up the phone.
 Despite these regulations, distracted driving is a leading cause of big-rig crashes.

 Speeding is the leading factor in tractor-trailer crashes.
 An 18-wheeler takes longer to stop because of its weight and excessive speed increases the necessary braking time.
 The driver has a responsibility to adapt speed to the road conditions, such as the seasonal icy and rainy weather of North Texas.

 Inexperienced and careless drivers might engage in such dangerous driving behavior as tailgating, taking turns too quickly, overcorrecting and switching lanes without checking for cars.
 These errors can cause a tractor-trailer to rollover or jackknife or to cut off another driver.

 Call Berenson Injury Law at 817-885-8000 to schedule a free case evaluation.
-Our Dallas-Fort Worth law firm handles your claim on contingency, so you do not pay lawyers’ fees until we recover damages.
-Consulting a Fort Worth truck accident attorney is an important first step to take in asserting your rights.
+Our Dallas-Fort Worth law firm handles your claim on contingency, so you do not pay a lawyer’s fee or expensesuntil we recover damages.
+Consulting a good accident attorney is an important first step to take in asserting your rights.